 On December 28, 2006, the Board of Directors approved the cancellation of shares that had been issued to certain consultants due to the performance expectations of the Company related to these agreements not being met.
 A total of 200,000 common shares from the above consulting agreements were cancelled.
 The terms of the two agreements that each had 100,000 common shares cancelled did not specify any specific performance conditions to be met in order to retain the shares.
 The term for one of these consulting agreements expired on January 19, 2007 and the consultant has ceased to provide any services related to this agreement.
 The other consultant continues to provide services to the Company, as his consulting agreement was for a term of fourteen months.
-Since the consultant continues to provide services, per the terms of the consulting agreement for the weekly compensation, these cancellations were accounted for as a repurchase without consideration.
+Since the consulting agreements related to the cancelled shares did not specify performance conditions for the common stock and the one consultant continues to provide services, per the terms of the consulting agreement for the weekly compensation, these cancellations were accounted for as a repurchase without consideration.
 The remaining unamortized balance of the prepaid expense was recognized as of December 31, 2006.
 An unamortized total of \$45,000 was expensed to legal expenses and \$95,962 was expensed to R&D expenses.
-The total amounts expensed related to these cancelled shares for the year ended December 31, 2006 was \$145,000 for legal and \$145,000 for R&D expenses.
+The amounts related to these shares were expensed in 2006 and are included in accumulated deficit.